Destination or Hotel

 Guests

-Verona – proper Romeo and Juliet territory that'll have you falling head over heels faster than you can say "wherefore art thou"!
-This gorgeous Italian city is absolutely cracking for a jollie, romantic or otherwise, and trust us, it's got way more going on than just that famous balcony scene.
-We're talking about a UNESCO World Heritage site that's kept its medieval charm while serving up some seriously good contemporary wine and pizza.
+Verona is proper Romeo and Juliet territory, and it'll have you falling head over heels faster than you can say "Gallop apace, you fiery-footed steeds."
+This gorgeous Italian city is absolutely cracking for a jollie, with a UNESCO-listed old town that's kept its medieval charm while serving up some seriously good wine and pizza.
+You've got a 2,000-year-old Roman amphitheatre, romantic piazzas around every corner, and the Valpolicella wine region right on your doorstep.
+It's a city break with serious wow factor.

-🏖️ World-class opera at the Arena – catch performances in a 2,000-year-old Roman amphitheatre that holds 15,000 spectators
+🏛️ Watch an opera under the stars at the Arena di Verona, a jaw-dropping 2,000-year-old amphitheatre that holds 15,000 people

 🎭 Top Things to Do in Verona